varad-comrad/Workflow/README.md

 - Figure out how to activate a venv with a python script

 ## FUTURE:

+Calling 'workflow' by itself will create a new workflow shell, where all commands are executed.
+Possible solution for the issues related to  venv initialization

 All scripts calls will eventually be centralized in a single script called 'workflow', which will also be used to change settings

 Names: